Archive The Ultimate Parental Guide on How to Teach Kids About Scams

 Outline What Scammers Do

 Don’t get technical with your child, no matter how intelligent you think they are.
 Give them examples and then outline scammers’ actions because that’s what matters most.
-For example, if your child has an email, tell them to be wary of emails from strangers, maybe even take a look at their spam folder with them at your side.
+For example, if your child has an email, tell them to be wary of emails from strangers.
+Maybe even take a look at their spam folder with them at your side.
+Set strong passwords and two-factor authentication for their accounts.
 Also, if they have a phone, tell them about how scammers might send text messages.

 What to Do If They See a Scam

 Tell your child to inform you when they’ve seen a scam.
 They might be afraid that a scam is happening, they might even be afraid that you’re falling into a scam!
-It’s important that you tell them what to do in these cases, such as:
+It’s important that you tell them what to do in these cases to stay safe, such as:

 • Call you immediately